tdeheurles/homecores/README.md

    Failed: 0 units      <==== must be 0
 ```

-So first, wait for these queued jobs to end.
+So first, wait for these queued jobs to end. (command does not update, re launch command ;-))

 ##### test ETCD2
 `etcd2` is our distributed KV store.
 Everything repose on his shoulders.